-So it probably won’t surprise you to find out my wedding bouquet was of amaryllis flowers.
-However, on the day I found out something out about the amaryllis that could have spoilt my day for me.
-Now, I wasn’t a complete bridzilla (I don’t think!) but as the day fast approached and preparations began to take their toll, it was with slight trepidation that my dad walked into my room on the morning of the wedding with my a box containing my bouquet in hand.
+So it probably won’t surprise you if I tell you that my wedding bouquet was a bunch of amaryllis flowers.
+However, on the day I found out something out about the amaryllis that could have proved a bit of a spoiler for my day!
+Now, I’d like to start out by explaining that I wasn’t a complete bridzilla (I don’t think!) but as the day fast approached and preparations began to take their toll, it was with slight trepidation that my dad walked into my room on the morning of the wedding with my a box containing my bouquet in hand.

-“I’ve got some bad news, the flowers aren’t the right ones” he said as he came in.
+“I’ve got some bad news,” he said with a little frown on his face.
+“The flowers aren’t the right ones” as he dared to come a little closer.
 Ok, maybe a little bridzilla crept up my throat.
 “What do you mean?”
 I asked cautiously.

-It turns out that amaryllis are in fact a difficult flower to determine the colour of.
-The florist and I had spent a very (very) long time discussing the detail of the colour, hence my dads nervous entrance.
+It turns out that amaryllis flowers are in fact a difficult flower to determine the colour of.
+The florist and I had spent a very (very) long time discussing the detail of the colour, and I had only been able to find one florist in the whole of London happy to make a bouquet of amaryllis (hence my dads nervous entrance).
 “They are still lovely he said, just not what you’d planned”.
-I think the photo below speaks for itself!
+Thankfully I think the photo below speaks for itself!

-Each day since then the children and I have positioned it in a good sunny spot in the kitchen and then carefully turned it each time it’s stem starts to bend to far towards the sun.
+Each day since then the children and I have positioned our new bulb in a good sunny spot in the kitchen and then carefully turned it each time it’s stem starts to bend too far towards the sun.
 Each night my husband comes home and the children get him to examine the progress the flower has made that day.
-Due to the heavy nature of the stems you have to be really careful with position as one stem grows before the other meaning it can easily become lopsided, sometimes completely falling over.
-So you have to carefully position it (again and again) so that it isn’t tilting.
+Due to the heavy nature of the stem you have to be really careful to make sure it grows straight up, as one stem grows before the other meaning it can easily become lopsided, sometimes completely falling over!
+So you have to carefully turn it (again and again) so that it isn’t tilting.